boostorg/leaf/benchmark/benchmark.md

 When benchmarking error handling, it makes sense to measure the time it takes to return a result or error across multiple stack frames.
 This calls for disabling inlining.

-The technique used to disable inlining in this benchmark is to mark functions as `__attribute__((noinline))`.
+The technique used to disable inlining in this benchmark is to mark functions with `__attribute__((noinline))`.
 This is imperfect, because optimizers can still peek into the body of the function and optimize things out, as is seen in this example:

 ```c++
 __attribute__((noinline)) int val() {return 42;}